Here is an article on meniscal injuries.

 The knee joint, classified as a hinge joint, is one of the largest and most complex joints supporting the human body.

 The importance of this specific joint to everyday activities is indisputable.
-For any adult with a healthy knee joint, walking, running, and squatting are tasks that require little effort.
-Since the knee is used so frequently, it is vulnerable to injuries, overuse and degeneration.
+For any adult with a healthy knee joint, walking, running, and squatting is tasks that require little effort.
+Since the knee is used so frequently, it is vulnerable to injuries, overuse, and degeneration.

 Meniscal injuries are the leading causes of disability directly related to the knee.
 A meniscal injury refers to tearing any of the two menisci of the knee.
-A meniscus is commonly described as a rubbery, crescent-shaped piece of cartilage that functions as the main shock-absorber in the knee joint.
-This structure chiefly cushions the two main bones making up the knee joint: the thigh bone and the shin bone.
+A meniscus is commonly described as a rubbery, crescent-shaped piece of cartilage that functions as the main shock absorber in the knee joint.
+This structure chiefly cushions the two prominent bones making up the knee joint: the thigh bone and the shin bone.

-When someone says they are suffering from a torn cartilage of the knee, they are referring to a meniscal injury.
+When someone says they are suffering from a torn knee cartilage, they are referring to a meniscal injury.

 Meniscal tears can occur in many ways.
-The most common for those that are active is a result of strong or forceful twisting motions.
-There are other ways that a meniscus injury can occur and I will go through those in a later article.
-A meniscal tear is classified based on its gross appearance and on its location along the meniscus.
+The most common active ones result from solid or forceful twisting motions.
+There are other ways that a meniscus injury can occur, and I will go through those in a later article.
+A meniscal tear is classified based on its gross appearance and location along with the meniscus.
 The different descriptions are thoroughly discussed in the succeeding articles.

-A meniscal injury commonly occurs with other injuries of the knee, such as tearing of the anterior cruciate ligament.
-A meniscal injury is a knee injury that occurs in a wide variety of individuals.
+A meniscal injury is a knee injury that occurs in many individuals.
+Meniscal damage commonly occurs with other knee injuries, such as tearing the anterior cruciate ligament.
 Although athletes engaged in contact sports are more widely recognized as at risk for meniscal injury, anyone can suffer from a meniscus tear at any age.

 The meniscus weakens with age as well.
 For this reason, older adults may suffer from a meniscus injury even when they initially only had a minor knee injury.
-A meniscal injury is typically manifested by acute knee pain, swelling of the knee joint, and locking of the knee.
-These signs and symptoms may not be life threatening, but without the right interventions, meniscal injuries may significantly disrupt daily activities, reduce function, cause pain, and lead to reduced quality of life.
+Meniscal damage is typically manifested by acute knee pain, swelling of the knee joint, and knee locking.
+These signs and symptoms may not be life-threatening.
+Still, without the right interventions, meniscal injuries may significantly disrupt daily activities, reduce function, cause pain, and lead to reduced quality of life.

-The understanding and appreciation of the menisci with regard to the biomechanics of the knee has drastically changed since Sutton described these structures as of no use in the 1960s.
-Given the limited understanding about its importance to knee biomechanics, the meniscus was commonly completely removed once its integrity was in doubt.
+The understanding and appreciation of the menisci concerning the biomechanics of the knee have drastically changed since Sutton described these structures as of no use in the 1960s.
+Given the limited understanding of its importance to knee biomechanics, the meniscus was commonly completely removed once its integrity was in doubt.
 Today, the menisci are regarded as vital structures of the knee.
-Along with this development, the diagnosis, treatment and rehabilitation of meniscal injury has radically changed through the years.
-These articles aim to introduce the basic concepts of a meniscal injury, focusing on its treatment and rehabilitation through exercise.
+Along with this development, the diagnosis, treatment, and rehabilitation of meniscal injury have radically changed.
+These articles introduce the basic concepts of a meniscal injury, focusing on its treatment and rehabilitation through exercise.

-More and more research and client feedback supports the importance of an effective exercise program in the recovery of a meniscus injury in order to regain function, decrease pain, overcome knee catching, improve knee movement and increase knee strength.
-It must be noted a meniscus injury exercise program involves a lot more than just strengthening and stretching in order to make a full recovery.
-In the following articles we will go into the components in more detail.
+More and more research and client feedback support the importance of an effective exercise program in recovering from a meniscus injury to regain function, decrease pain, overcome knee catching, improve knee movement and increase knee strength.
+It must be noted a meniscus injury exercise program involves a lot more than just strengthening and stretching to make a full recovery.
+In the following articles, we will go into the components.

 Anatomy of the Knee and the Menisci

-A meniscus is a rubbery wedge-shaped cartilage that cushions the thigh bone and the shin bone.
+A meniscus is rubbery wedge-shaped cartilage that cushions the thigh and shin bone.
 Before thoroughly discussing this vital structure of the knee, it is essential to understand the anatomy of the knee joint.
-What structures make up one of the largest joints in the human body?
+What systems makeup one of the largest joints in the human body?
 How do these structures support the movements involving the lower extremities?

 Overview of the Knee Joint

-The knee joint is recognized as the largest joint in body.
-Similar to the elbow joint, the knee joint is classified as a hinge joint.
-A joint is the point where two or more bones meet to allow movement.
-A hinge joint is a type of joint where a bulging outward part of one bone fits into an inward curved-like surface of another bone.
-This specific type of joint only allows motion in one plane or a backward and forward motion.
-To be concise, hinge joints are so named as they resemble the hinges that allow the pivoting of a part, such as a door, on a motionless frame.
+The knee joint is recognized as the largest joint in the body.
+The knee joint is classified as a hinge joint like the elbow joint.
+A joint is a point where two or more bones meet to allow movement.
+A hinge joint is a type of joint where a bulging outer part of one bone fits into an inward curved-like surface of another bone.
+This specific type of joint only allows motion in one plane or a backward and forward movement.
+To be concise, hinge joints are so named as they resemble the hinges that will enable a part’s pivot, such as a door, on a motionless frame.

 Let’s look at an overview of the knee joint.
-The knee joint consists of four bones and a broad network of ligaments, or structures that connect bones to other bones, and muscles.
+The knee joint consists of four bones and a broad network of ligaments, structures connecting bones to other bones and muscles.